Rural Public Health

 There are many issues facing public health workers including financial constraints, limited infrastructure, and access to workforce development opportunities.
 Yet, rural public health workers may also have opportunities to implement innovative public health solutions by leveraging their extensive relationships with community partners and lead the way in enhancing the health of the communities they serve.

-Where can I find information particular to my region or state?
+Where can I find public health information particular to my region or state?

 The Centers for Disease Control and Prevention’s (CDC) Behavioral Risk Factor Surveillance System (BRFSS) offers data from a national telephone survey, which can be used to identify emerging health problems and track health trends in a particular state.
 CDC’s National Center for Health Statistics also provides state and territorial-specific data.